-SU Libraries provided an online resource guide for teaching about NIl C i C il id.
-IA CITIUS

-Number of views of the guide.
+SU Libraries provided an online resource guide for teaching about Number of views of the guide.
 A SU librarian worked with a Faculty Learning

 diversity and inclusion.
 Number of training programs.
 Community to create a library guide, "Diversity

 SU Libraries provided cultural training programs for library staff.
 New materials added. and Inclusion Resources for Curricula" each year.

 SU Libraries added collections related to diverse populations to The number of events/exhibits. https://libraryguides.salisbury.edu/DIRC Continue to acquire, as budget

 support curricular initiatives. permits.

 SU Libraries co-curricular programming.
 Required all library staff to take a course on Continue to offer as staffing and

 inclusion in the workplace.
 Offered training budget allow.

-(well-attended) on dealing with the homeless
+(well-attended) on dealing with the homeless 0

 and mentally ill populations.

+and mentally in populations.

 Encouraged individual staff to take webinars

 and online courses related to diversity by not

 counting cost against their individual

 professional development allocations.

-100 Acquired the digital archive of the Baltimore
+Acquired the digital archive of the Baltimore

 Afro-American newspaper.

 More than doubled the size of the Spanish

 Poetry Book Collection

-5.71711111 Added special collections material for Asia (20
+Added special collections material for Asia (20

-the first of the second Japanese lithograph prints from the 1940s; 90
+the first of the second second Japanese lithograph prints from the 1940s; 90

-propaganda pieces from India during World
+propagan da piece s from India during World

 War II.)

 Liaisons spent 10% of departmental book

 budgets on diversity-related books or DVDs.

-the second secon Panels, book displays, and social media
+Panels, book displays, and social media

 promotion for observance months and

 holidays.

 Hosted the traveling AIDS Memorial Quilt for

 a month and offered a series of related events,

 including an opening reception, two film

-screenings, a student-organized drag show, and .[
+screenings, a student-organized drag show, and

 a panel discussion with a guest speaker.

-Sponsored a film and panel discussion on
+a second s Sponsored a film and panel discussion on

 Black English and an African-American poetry

 read-in.

 Sponsored a workshop on African-American

-7 W - "documentary quilts."
+"documentary quilts."

-The second second
+17 F. States 1 1 100 accumentary quito.

 Co-sponsored three lectures on African-

 American history.

+interiority.